CDLUC3/mrt-doc/design/aws-build/demo.md

 ----

+### CodePipeline
-### CodePipeline will be triggered by the "tag" action.
-Build will be initiated with the tagged commit
+- will be triggered by the "tag" action.
+- build will be initiated with the tagged commit

 ----